 Prior to your trip, contact your airline and indicate that you will need assistance.

-In Eppley’s parking garages, handicap parking stalls are on each floor, both on the north end and the south end, next to the elevator lobbies.
+In Eppley Airfield’s ParkOMA parking garages, handicap parking stalls are on each floor, both on the north end and the south end, next to the elevator lobbies.

-For oversized vans (above 6’10” for the south garage and above 8’2″ for the north garage) that will not fit into the covered parking garages, a special parking space is available down the front drive commercial lane in the garage overhang area across from door #4.
-To use this space, a call must be made to the ABM Parking office and arrangements made for police assistance & prepayment – 402-346-2466.
+For oversized vans (above 11’6″ for the South Canopy, above 6’10” for the South Garage, and above 8’2″ for the North Garage) that will not fit into the covered parking garages, a special parking space is available down the front drive commercial lane in the garage overhang area across from door #4.
+To use this space, a call must be made to the ParkOMA and arrangements made for police assistance & prepayment – 402-346-2466.

-The North and South Long-term Economy parking lots also have handicap parking stalls near the exit and next to the shuttle bus waiting shelters, respectively.
+North and South Economy also have handicap parking stalls near the exit and next to the shuttle bus waiting shelters, respectively.

 Some of the parking lot shuttle busses are equipped with mechanical wheelchair lifts.
-Call ABM Airport System Parking at 402-346-2466 for inquiries or requests for assistance.
+Call ParkOMA at 402-346-2466 for inquiries or requests for assistance.

 For security reasons, motorists are not allowed to park or wait in their vehicles on Eppley’s terminal front drive except to briefly load and unload passengers.
 During the process, the driver MUST remain with the vehicle.
 There are two cell phone waiting lots just north and south of the terminal building.